snowplow-archive/scalding-example-project/README.md

 ## Troubleshooting

-If you are trying to run this on a non-EMR environment, you may need to edit:
+If you are trying to run this on a non-Amazon EMR environment, you may need to edit:

     project/BuildSettings.scala